Practice Education in Social Work

 Your formative assessment will be facilitated through regular feedback and reflection in class-based exercises and tutorials as well as from direct observations of your professional practice.

-Completing this module will enable you to meet Domain A, B, C and D of the Practice Education Professional Standard for Social Work, the College of Social Work.
+Completing this module will enable you to meet Domain A, B, C and D of the Practice Education Professional Standard for Social Work, the College of Social Work 2013.

 You will be assessed via:

-- the production of a practice curriculum and a placement report
+- The development of a practice curriculum and a 300-word commentary.
+(40% of total mark).

 - Applicants must be registered social workers with a minimum of 3 years' experience in a social care setting or other related environment